 Will pupils still be taught by the classroom staff who they know from Rose Court?

 How will you fund the project and will it affect my school fees?

 The funding for the project will be met by the sale of Rose Court with no addition to the school fees.

 Can you guarantee a quality learning environment at Rose Court in Headingley for its last year?

-Absolutely – exactly the same as now!
-The quality of our staff is well known; they inspire and nurture the children and nothing will change, either side of the physical move.
-We continue to invest in the facilities and resources at Rose Court and that will not change until next summer as every pupil’s experience, every year, is precious and should not be compromised.
+Absolutely – exactly the same as always!
+The quality of our staff is well known; they inspire and nurture the children and that will continue, either side of the physical move.
+We continue to invest in the facilities and resources at Rose Court.
+Every pupil’s experience, every year, is precious and should not be compromised.

 What will happen to Rose Court in Headingley once GSAL has vacated the site?

 Although we will be moving to Alwoodley Gates, our commitment to education and the Headingley community who have embraced us so well remains.
 We are pleased to have agreed the sale of Rose Court to Leeds City Council, for use as a school for children with special educational needs.

 Wednesday 13 May 2020

 Wednesday 6 May 2020